 According to sources from the Ministry of Development, the harbour in Valencia is the Spanish leader for trafficking containers as of 2006.
 In addition, it has one of the city’s first tourist schemes, because it homes the Valencia Superyacht Marina, a navy of mega yachts; The MarinaReal Juan Carlos I; The Port America’s Cup, a short’s dock that was constructed in order to celebrate the American Sailing Cup.

-This place was founded by the Phoenician’s in the 9th-century A.C.
-It is currently in an intense remodelling process since 1998.
-But not with the intention to increase the number of passengers on board.
+This harbour was founded by the Phoenician’s in the 9th century A.C, currently being in an intense remodelling process since 1998, but not with the intention to increase the amount of passengers on board.
 (In 2010, there were 659,123 passengers.)

 The harbour in La Coruña

 Since 1991 Galicia has been able to show off being one of the most important harbours in Spain.
 Due to having more than 6 kilometres of docks that currently 65 cruise ships pass through per year, as well as other private yachts and military vessels.